mhy555/Teenie-Weenie/README.md

 # Teenie-Weenie
-This is a Teenie Weenie website to my best friend
+This is a Teenie Weenie website to one of my best friend

 # run
 npm install <br/>